tcltk/tcl/doc/markdown/GetCwd.md

 # Description

 These procedures may be used to manipulate the current working directory for the application.
-They provide C-level access to the same functionality as the Tcl **pwd** command.
+They provide C-level access to the same functionality as the Tcl [pwd] command.

 **Tcl_GetCwd** returns a pointer to a string specifying the current directory, or NULL if the current directory could not be determined.
 If NULL is returned, an error message is left in the *interp*'s result.
 Storage for the result string is allocated in bufferPtr; the caller must call **Tcl_DStringFree()** when the result is no longer needed.
 The format of the path is UTF-8.

 **Tcl_Chdir** changes the applications current working directory to the value specified in *dirName*.
 The format of the passed in string must be UTF-8.
 The function returns -1 on error or 0 on success.

+[pwd]: pwd.md